hpi-dhc/PharMe/docs/feature-discussion/App-behavior-when-lookups-unknown.md

 **Also test: can we get different annotations for "Indeterminate" vs.**
 **"No Result" in app?**

-_TODO: split up cases by examples_
+☑️ TODO: split up cases by examples

 | Page | Case | Desired behavior | Current behavior | TODO |
 | ---- | --- | ----------------- | ---------------- | ---- |